 4 Reasons a TIC Investment Makes Sense Right Now

-By: Karlin Conklin, IMG Principal & Executive Vice President
+By: Karlin Conklin, IMG Principal, Co-President & COO

 What is TIC ownership?

-Tenancy in Common, or a “TIC” as it is called, is a type of real estate ownership arrangement in which there are two or more (10 maximum) co-owners.
-Each co-owner has a separate legal title to their undivided interest which can be exchanged or sold.
+Tenancy in Common, or a “TIC” as it is called, is a type of real estate ownership in which there are two or more co-owners.
+In this ownership structure, each co-owner has a separate legal title to their undivided interest.
+Each interest can be exchanged or sold.

-Below are four reasons a Tenancy in Common may be the right investment strategy for you right now.
+Below are four reasons an investment with a national TIC sponsor may be a great strategy for you right now.

 1. You want to defer capital gains taxes

-The US tax code gives real estate investment and ownership favorable treatment from depreciation, interest and expense write-offs, to capital gains deferral through the 1031 exchange process.
-An exchanger can not only invest in a high-caliber, income generating, professionally managed syndicated property, but can defer Federal, and in most cases state, capital gain and depreciation recapture taxes.
+The U.S. IRS tax code gives real estate investors and TIC owners favorable treatment from depreciation, interest and expense write-offs, and capital gains deferral through the 1031 exchange process.
+An exchanger can invest in a high-caliber, income generating, professionally managed syndicated property.
+In addition, an exchanger can defer Federal (and in most cases, state) capital gain and depreciation recapture taxes.

 In 2002, the IRS issued formal guidelines for Tenancy in Common (“TIC”) ownership structures to satisfy the “like-kind” requirements of 1031.
-Since then, thousands of real estate investors have used TIC investment properties (as an alternative to sole ownership) for 1031 exchanges.
+Since then, thousands of real estate investors have used TIC investment properties with a national sponsor for 1031 exchanges.

-Investors Management Group, as Sponsor, designs its offerings to meet current IRS guidelines and to accommodate the time-sensitive needs of 1031 exchange investors.
+Investors Management Group, as sponsor, designs its offerings to meet current IRS guidelines and to accommodate the time-sensitive needs of 1031 exchange investors.
 We specialize in sourcing 1031 exchange replacement property for our clients.

 2. You desire diversification in your portfolio

-Think of Tenancy in Common property ownership as a “strength in numbers” approach.
+Think of Tenancy in Common as a “strength in numbers” approach.
 It allows multiple purchasers to combine their equity, thus providing access to investment grade real estate.
 The Tenants in Common (or, “co-owners”) can also seek out properties a variety of emerging cities and suburbs across the United States.
 In fact, exchanging property across state borders is a common thing TIC investors do.